 For example, combine eye tracking and facial expression analysis to find out where the participant looked when frustrated, or, for example, what element in the video surprised the participant the most.
 Here, perfect synchronicity is key to matching the measurement of attention or cognitive workload to emotions.
 Check out CubeHX for more information.

-Tiffany Andry: "I like to use these tools that seems quantitative to make qualitative results."
+Tiffany Andry: "I like to use these tools"

 The Social Media Lab in Mons, Belgium brings together researchers, students, professionals, and professors from different disciplines (communication, marketing, journalism, computer science, etc.).
 Together they try to understand the digital world, train themselves in the use of new technology, and learn more and advice about new professional practices.